Dwayne-Phillips/julia/README.md

 Do what 6.jl does PLUS convert the color image to numbers and manipulate the numbers.

+## 8.jl

+Read a color jpg image, convert it to grayscale, save the grayscale to tif and bmp files.

 ## edge.jl

 Reading an image file and using a quick edge mask to detect edges.